TIL: How to Use DinD, localhost & Gitlab CI

 Running Expo/React Native in Docker

 Running Expo/React Native in a Docker container can sometimes cause issues.
 In this example, I will be running Docker 🐳 within a guest VM (Ubuntu) which will run on my host machine (Windows).
 My host machine will also be running another VM as the Android emulator (Genymotion) for Expo to connect to.
 You can get a more detailed post about how to connect two VMs together here, #Plug 🔌🔌🔌.
-Since I’ve set up networking on those two VMs already as far as Expo is concerned it might as well be running on the host machine (Windows). ...
+Since I’ve set up networking on those two VMs already as far as Expo is concerned it might as well be running on the host machine (Windows).
+Also in this example, I will be testing this on an Android device. ...